 As a new school of thought, prominent complexity economists are mostly trying to convince economist to expand their analysis beyond a rational expectations, representative agent, and equilibrium focus.
 That being said, there are some interesting debates among complexity economists.
 These include: (1) the difference from mainstream economics, (2) the role and limits of mathematical models, (3) the appropriate amount of model complexity, (4) the use of model description protocols, and (5) on how to validate models.
 The next section will briefly highlight these debates.

 First, there is disagreement among complexity economists about the relationship of complexity economics to mainstream economics.
-One side basically states that complexity economics is a completely new field, almost a polar opposite of mainstream economics, e.g. Arthur (2005), Farmer and Foley (2009).
+One side basically states that complexity economics is a completely new field, of which mainstream economics is only a small part, e.g. Arthur (2005), Farmer and Foley (2009).
 The other side sees complexity economics more as an adjunct to conventional economics that adds something about pattern formation (Durlauf 2005).

 A second debate concerns the importance of formalizing theories using mathematical models in complexity economics.
-This is largely a debate between the Hayek tradition and Santa fé disciples.
-While the Santa fé tradition is highly mathematical, Hayek (1964) doubts that mathematics is useful to describe socio-economic phenomena.
-Durlauf (2012) discusses this debate in detail.
+This is largely a debate between the Hayek tradition and economists in the optimistic tradition that was described in the epistemology section.

 Between those complexity economists who make formal mathematical models, there is a debate on how complex these models should be.
 Generally, modelers balance between two rules (Sun et al. 2016): Keep It Simple Stupid (KISS, Axelrod 1997), and the Keep It Descriptive Stupid (KIDS, Edmonds & Moss 2004).
 According to the first rule a model should be kept as simple as possible.
-The second rule argues that the model should be detailed enough to model the richness of target systems.
+The second rule argues that the model should be descriptive of the target system, and then only be simplified when this turns out to be justified.
 That being said, while complexity models can model highly complicated cognitive agents (Sun 2006), complexity economists generally recognize that real human beings are far more complicated than their models allow.

 8. Delineation: subschools, other disciplines, other economic theories

-Viewing the economy as a complex system, complexity economics is methodologically focused.
-This makes it compatible with most other non-mainstream schools of economic thought, especially Austrian, behavioral, ecological, evolutionary, institutional, and post-Keynesian economics.
+Viewing the economy as a complex system, complexity economics distinguishes it especially through its methodological toolkit as well by its epistemological and ontological focus on complexity.
+This makes it compatible with most other non-mainstream schools of economic thought that are not opposed to mathematical modeling, especially Austrian, behavioral, ecological, evolutionary, institutional, and post-Keynesian economics.
 It is not unheard of that complexity economists use cognitive rules from behavioral, neo-classical and post-Keynesian economics in an evolutionary framework.
 As complexity economics was inspired by the broader complexity science movement, it also draws inspiration from other disciplines such as biology, ecology, physics, and mathematics.